Jeyakumar Devaraj calls for a more cautious and measured approach towards the various vaccines.

-That would mean we can reduce the level of physical distancing, and more people can return to their jobs and businesses, and our economy can begin to recover.
+That would mean we could reduce the level of physical distancing, and more people could return to their jobs and businesses, and our economy could begin to recover.

 Close to 60 Covid vaccines are being developed, and a few are already being administered on a mass basis.
 But it is important to do it right and to make sure that the ‘cure’ doesn’t cause new health problems.

 Vaccines work by presenting a viral protein or proteins to the subject to coach the subject’s immune system to develop antibodies that can neutralise the real virus if and when the real virus attacks the subject.

 We can divide the Covid vaccines into two main groups:

 - Vaccines that use inactivated Covid viruses or laboratory-manufactured Covid protein to stimulate this immune response

 - Vaccines that use a new technology that makes the subject’s own body produce the Covid protein that then stimulates the subject’s immune system to produce the neutralising antibodies